-The managed switch can be managed using command line interface (CLI) as described in Chapter4.
-The users have option to remotely connect to the managed switch using either secure shell (SSH) or Telnet through any of its
+The managed switch can be managed using command line interface (CLI) as described in Chapter 4.
+The users have option to remotely connect to the managed switch using either secure shell (SSH) or Telnet through any of its port.
+In this subsection, SSH will be introduced and then Telnet will be discussed in the next subsection.
+SSH was designed to replace Telnet and other insecure remote shell protocols that sends data or command in plaintext.
+SSH uses encryption to secure its data or command over an unsecure network.

-To enable the SSH, please check the Enabled box behind the SSH option in Figure 2.41.
+To enable the SSH, please check the Enabled box behind the SSH option in Figure 2.46.
 At the beginning, the Server will send a public key to a Client, and the Client will check if the received public key is correct.
-If itis not correct, the Server will refuse the connection.
-Please click "Generate" button to change and regenerate the Server Key then obtain another public key from Server as shown in Figure 2.41.
+If it is not correct, the Server will refuse the connection.
+Please click "Generate" button to change and regenerate the Server Key then obtain another public key from Server as shown in Figure 2.46.

-Figure 2.41 SSH Setting Webpage
+Figure 2.46 SSH Setting Webpage